 Ease of Access and Visibility

-Along with the area traffic, you will want to see if your desired location has easy accessibility and good visibility.
-Is it easy to drive to your location, is it easy to find on the highway or on the street?
-When entering your location, are there obstacles to getting there, such as one way streets, obstructions, on-going construction, and other things that could alienate potential customers.
+Is your location easily accessible?
+Is it easy to see while walking or driving by?
+Is it easy to drive to your location and find on the highway or on the street?
+When entering your location, are there obstacles to get there, such as one way streets, obstructions, on-going construction, and other things that could alienate potential customers.

 Evaluate the Competition

 Competition can be a good thing as long as it doesn’t hurt your business.
-If there are too many establishments offering the exact same menu as yours then it could detract from your business.
+If there are too many establishments offering the exact same menu as yours then it will most surely detract from your business.
 Do some serious market research to determine the competition in your area.
-This can be done online; in addition to driving around the area to see what other food establishments there are already.
+This can be done online;as well as by driving around the area to see the other food establishments that are in your desired location.

 Competition can also include any other type of establishment that sells food.
 For example, if you plan on opening a deli that sells fresh sandwiches, the local grocer that also sells fresh deli sandwiches is a competitor.
 You will need to know all these things before you open so that you can plan accordingly.

-A final word about competition, the more research you do before you settle on a location the better your chances will be for success.
+A final word about competition, the more research you do before you choose a location the better your chances will be for success.

-Finding the right location is critical in ensuring a successful business.
-You want customers to find you, enjoy their visit and keep coming back.
-This can be accomplished quite easily if you are located in the perfect spot.
+Finding the right location is crucial in ensuring a successful business.
+You want customers to find your restaurant, enjoy your food, and keep coming back.
+This can be done successfully if you do your homework before deciding upon a location.